To the lonely chapel

 23 January 1999.
 Stock to Mundon, 14 miles.

-Hanningfield Reservoir is just off-track, and worth a visit to see its wildfowl, including gadwall, tufted duck and pochard.
+Hanningfield Reservoir is just off-track, a 400 ha Site of Special Scientific Interest covered by a Bird Sanctuary Order – wildfowl include gadwall, tufted duck and pochard.
+The Essex Wildlife Trust have a centre and café here.
 After the two villages of West and East Hanningfield, the larger settlement of Bicknacre is skirted until vineyards are crossed on the way to Purleigh.
 The village sits on a little hill and there are good views from the Way across the Dengie peninsula, which you are now entering.

 1 April 1999.
 Mundon to St Peter’s Chapel, 14 miles.

-Soon you pass the weird shapes of the Mundon Oaks, trees killed by salt-water poisoning.
-For you are now close to the Essex sea-wall at Mundon Creek, and there will be an important maritime influence for the remainder of the Way; the marina at Maylandsea is one of many that dot the county’s coastline.
-There’s a bit of road walking through Steeple before a little rise and descent to Tillingham, with its beautiful village green.
+Soon you pass the weird shapes of the Mundon Oaks, trees killed by salt-water poisoning following the influx of sea-water to the water table.
+The Essex sea-wall is close by at Mundon Creek, and there will be an important maritime influence for the remainder of the Way; the marina at Maylandsea is one of many that dot the county’s coastline.
+There’s a bit of road walking through Steeple before a little rise and descent across the Dengie peninsula to Tillingham, with its beautiful village green.
 Soon you will be on Bradwell Marshes, largely arable now, but increasingly desolate as the sea nears.
 For its last two miles, the Way heads north by the sea-wall, saltmarsh stretching out far to the east, but the chapel beckoning on throughout.